-You can also find information for water customers at our website: snopud.com (click on Water).
+You can also find information for water customers at our website: www.snopud.com/water.

 Este informe contiene información muy importante sobre su agua potable.
 Tradúzcalo o hable con alguien que lo entienda bien.

 Snohomish PUD participates in the AT&T language line service.
 If you need help with the English language or need an interpreter, please contact a PUD customer service representative at 425-783-1000 (Monday through Friday, 8 AM to 5:30 PM) and an interpreter will be called (Se llamará a un intérprete).